The Approval system functionality gives the manager (or another big boss) the ability to approve the result before it can be processed further.

 As we don't have a solution 'out-of-the-box' right now, let's see, how it can be configured roundabout way.

-Setting up an App Structure
+Setting up an Space Structure

-So, at first, let's configure the App Structure.
+So, at first, let's configure the Space Structure.
 To be honest, I am a bit lazy, so, I've just installed a Project Management Template from our Template Gallery.
 We are going to approve Tasks, so, the templated structure will work well.

 That strange UI doesn't allow us to name relations while creating, so we will have to do that with the second step.
 Let's name this field "Approved by".